 Where to Retire in Bowling Green and Home Prices

 The area is developing rapidly with upscale retirement communities aimed at active adults looking for vacation homes.
 There are also nice neighborhoods within and around town to live in.
-According to the National Association of Realtors, the median selling price of a home in Bowling Green was $181,300 in the second quarter of 2019.
+According to the National Association of Realtors, the median selling price of a home in Bowling Green was $191,100 in the fourth quarter of 2019.

 What is special about Bowling Green